France election 2024: what happens if no one gets an absolute majority?

-PARIS, June 30 (Reuters) - France voted on Sunday in the first round of a snap parliamentary election which opinion polls forecast the far-right National Rally could win without an absolute majority.
+PARIS, June 30 (Reuters) - Exit polls after Sunday's first round of the snap parliamentary election in France showed the far-right National Rally winning Sunday's first round, but the final result will depend on days of horsetrading before the July 7 run-off.
+The RN might win in the end, but may end up without an absolute majority.

-What happens then, and can political paralysis be avoided after the election, the second round of which is on July 7?
+What happens then, and can political paralysis be avoided after the election.

 SHORT ANSWER: NO ONE KNOWS FOR SURE